Leafwing-Studios/fop-rules/docs/rules/combat/elements.md

 ## Elemental Aesthetics

+### Physical

+Physical damage is not a type of elemental damage.
+It is dealt by ordinary, painful effects powered by physics and kinetic force, such as being stabbed with a sword, hit by an arrow, bitten by a monster's terrible teeth or falling a great distance.

+Mechanically, physical damage is commonly associated with effects which break or grant absorption (like the _blunt_ affix), apply the bleeding affliction, push creatures or knock them prone.

 ### Air

 Air is the element of the gentle breeze and the ferocious storm; of the soaring eagle and the lumbering skyship.